ESuth/sem/use-cases/use-case-23.md

 GOAL IN CONTEXT

-	Generate a report of the top N populated capital cities in a region, where N and the region are chosen by the user
+	Generate a report of the top N populated capital cities in a continent, where N and the continent are chosen by the user

 SCOPE